matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$availableParameters, $reportType)</code></pre>

-- `array` `$availableParameters` The list of available parameters for this report type.
+- `array` `&$availableParameters` The list of available parameters for this report type.
 This is an array that maps paramater IDs with a boolean that indicates whether the parameter is mandatory or not.

 - `string` `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.